shalikadulaj/IoT-Mini-Project-1/README.md

 - Attach rule actions - This is the action when receiving data.
 	- Select - “Timestream table (write message into a Timestream table)”
-	- Add database - If you have not created database you can create a database by clicking 		on “Create Telestream database”.
+	- Add database - If you have not created a database, you can create a database by clicking on “Create Timetream database”.
 Select standard database.
-	- Add Table – Click on create Timestream table
+	- Add Table – Click on create timestream table
 	- Add a IAM role – Click on create new role

 - Review and create